Home » Marriage » Sex In Marriage

 Is sex in marriage healthy?

 Yes.
 Sex spices up marriages and allows couples to bond.
-There are, yet, other things besides sex that can make a marriage blossom.
+There are yet, other things besides sex that can make a marriage blossom.

 Can a marriage survive without sex?

-Is sex a big role in marriage?
+Is sex a significant role in marriage?

 Yes.
 People tend to have affairs because of a lack of satisfaction.
 There are numerous things you can do to spice up your union.